alindeman/upgradingtorails4/text/06_action_controller_and_action_view.markdown

 @@@

-The application is now free to ditch `attr_accessible` in the model layer in favor of `params.permit` in the controller layer.
+The application is now free to ditch `attr_accessible` in the model layer in favor of `params.require.permit` in the controller layer.
 The application will already be following the convention for Rails 4 and beyond.

 ### Authenticity Tokens for Remote Forms